Actindo-AG/Documentation/PIM/UserInterface/03f_Catalogs.md

 ![Create new catalog](../../Assets/Screenshots/PIM/Settings/Catalogs/CreateNewCatalog.png "[Create new catalog]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to cancel creating a catalog, close the *Create new catalog* view and return to the catalog selection.
+  Click this button to cancel creating a catalog.
+The *Create new catalog* is closed.

 - Catalog name
   Enter a catalog name.

 - [CANCEL]
-  Click this button to cancel creating a catalog, close the *Create new catalog* view and return to the catalog selection.
+  Click this button to cancel creating a catalog.
+The *Create new catalog* view is closed.

 - [SAVE]
-  Click this button to save the new catalog, close the *Create new catalog* view and return to the catalog selection.
+  Click this button to save the new catalog.
+The *Create new catalog* view is closed.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to add a category to the catalog.
 A plus sign is displayed in each column.
 Click the plus sign to add a category or sub-category.
 The *Add element* window is displayed.